RMI-PACTA/pactaCore/.github/CONTRIBUTING.md

 -   pactaCore must be a sibling of a number of repositories.
-Clone them from 2DII’s GitHub organization and ensure your local clones are up to date with the repos on GitHub (see `pacta-pull-origin-master` in [`pacta-cli`](https://github.com/2DegreesInvesting/pacta-cli)).
+Clone them from 2DII’s GitHub organization and ensure your local clones are up to date with the repos on GitHub (to manage all siblings at once see `pacta-pull-origin-master` in [`pacta-cli`](https://github.com/2DegreesInvesting/pacta-cli)).

 <!-- -->